kdmccormick/tutor-contrib-kdmccormick/quickdev.rst

 This plugin is maintained by me, `Kyle McCormick (@kdmccormick) <https://github.com/kdmccormick>`_, as part of my job at `the Center for Reimagining Learning (tCRIL) <https://openedx.atlassian.net/wiki/spaces/COMM/pages/3241640370/tCRIL+Engineering+Team>`_.
 If you have feedback or need help with it, I am happy to hear from you.
 Just mention ``@kdmccormick`` on the `Open edX forums <https://discuss.openedx.org>`_ and I'll get back to you as soon as I can.

-I've written a TEP (Tutor Enhancement Proposal) to incorporate these changes upstream.
+I've written a `TEP (Tutor Enhancement Proposal) to incorporate these changes upstream <https://discuss.openedx.org/t/tutor-enhancement-proposal-tep-for-a-quicker-development-workflow/8595>`_.
 I am not planning on maintaining this plugin in the long term, because I would rather these features be part of Tutor itself.